Deepak-K-Anand/Table.js/README.md

     /*Container DIV*/
     document.getElementById( "container" ),
     {
-        /*2-D Array with the Row aka the Data*/ rows         :  [
+        /*2-D Array with the Rows aka the Data*/ rows         :  [
                             [4,  8,  9,  7,  9  ],
                             [25, 25, 22, 28, 22 ],